Probabilistic Entanglement Distillation: Error Exponents via Postselected Quantum Hypothesis Testing Against Separable

 \section{Main results}

-\textbf{Probabilistic entanglement distillation exponents}-- Now we will present our first main result corresponding to the second row of Table \ref{ee}, which provides an analytical formula for the probabilistic entanglement distillation under $\mathcal{NE}$ instruments. \begin{theorem} Assume $\rho_{AB}$ is a bipartite state, the asymptotic error exponent of probabilistic entanglement distillation under $\mathcal{NE}_{\delta}$ is equal to the postselected hypothesis testing of the set of separable states and $\rho_{AB}$,
+\textbf{Probabilistic entanglement distillation exponents}-- Now we will present our first main result, which provides an analytical formula for the probabilistic entanglement distillation under approximatley $\mathcal{NE}$ instruments.
+Here the dimension of target maximally entangled state is at least two. \begin{theorem} Assume $\rho_{AB}^{\otimes n}$ is a bipartite state on $\mathcal{H}_{AB}^{\otimes n}$.
+Let $m\in \mathbb{N}$, $\delta\ge 0$, and the distillation is limited to $\mathcal{NE}_{\delta}$.
+Then the error exponent of the entanglement distillation is